Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Vanishing theorem for tame harmonic bundles

 \subsection{Parabolic Higgs bundle}

 In this section, we recall the notions of parabolic Higgs bundles.
 For more details refer to \cite[section 1, 3, 4, 5]{AHL19} and \cite[section 1]{MY92}.
-Let $X$ be a complex manifold, $D=\sum_{i=1}^{\ell}D_i$ be a reduced simple normal crossing divisor and $U=X-D$ be the complement of $D$.
+Let $X$ be a complex manifold, $D=\sum_{i=1}^{\ell}D_i$ be a reduced simple normal crossing divisor, $U=X-D$ be the complement of $D$ and $j:U\to X$ be the inclusion.